UK wants EU focus on new CO2 cuts, not renewables

 "I think it is a fair point to say that clustering looks like a good approach, but I'm not saying it's the only approach," Davey said.

-CCS developers face a July 3 deadline to submit bids for the program, which will financially support one or several CCS projects to start between 2016-2020.
+CCS developers face a July 3 deadline to submit bids for the programme, which will financially support one or several CCS projects to start between 2016-2020.

-One such cluster project involves the White Rose CCS plant proposed by British power producer Drax (DRX.L), France's Alstom (ALSO.PA) and BOC who are discussing linking up with a Doncaster-based CCS project proposed by 2Co Energy and Samsung C&T 000830.KS.
+One such cluster project involves the White Rose CCS plant proposed by British power producer Drax, France's Alstom and BOC who are discussing linking up with a Doncaster-based CCS project proposed by 2Co Energy and Samsung C&T.

 The government will reveal later this year or early next year which projects will sign front-end engineering and design contracts.